mihir-x/donation-campaign/README.md

 - Your donations will be shown in Donation page

-- In the Donation page there will be maximum of four donations by default.
+- In the Donation page there will be maximum of four donation card by default.
 If you have more than 4 donation you  will see a See All button.
-Clicking that button will show you all the donations you made
+Clicking that button will show you all the donations you have made

 - In the Statistics page you will see a pie chart showing Available donations vs the donations you have made